Chetan0904/Superstore_sales-MYSQL/README.md

 # Data analysis and questions

-A. Creating the database and the product, orders, customer, and returns tables
+1. Creating the database and the product, orders, customer, and returns tables
-B. Exploring the timeframe and dates of the data
+2. Exploring the timeframe and dates of the data
-C. Exploring top profit, expenses, sales, orders and avearages per year
+3. Exploring top profit, expenses, sales, orders and avearages per year
-D. Exploring Customer Info
+4. Exploring Customer Info
-E. Exploring the top sales, products, and customer info per year
+5. Exploring the top sales, products, and customer info per year
-F. Conclusion
+6. Conclusion
-G. Miscellaneous Queries
+7. Miscellaneous Queries

 # Questions
 A1.
 How many years of transactions are there?